 The indigent register is updated annually through CART system.
-A Free Basic Services Committee has been established and has become functional.
+A Free Basic Services Committee has been replaced with a new committee which is awaiting approval from the political structures become it becomes active.
 This is a political committee and assists the administration in updating information.
 It was established in January 2019.
 Water and sanitation are a district function and they provide all indigent households with 6 kl water free a month and sanitation.
 For households with no access to electricity they are supplied 10 litres of paraffin and 6 candles per month.